mbonnemaison/adelego/README.md

 # Adelego project

-**Adelego** is a project created to help dependent people live longer and more safely at home & improve the assistance caregivers can provide.
+**Adelego** is a project created to help dependent people live longer and more safely at home & to improve the assistance caregivers can provide.

 ## The problem
 People become **dependent** because of their age, a disability and/or an illness.
 Dependence can last between a few days (e.g. after a surgery) and a lifetime (e.g. a person born with a mental disability).